edgelesssys/marblerun/samples/occlum-hello/README.md

 make
 ```

-After you build the Occlum image, you need to retrieve either the `UniqueID` or the `SignerID`/`ProductID`/`SecurityVersion` triple for Marblerun's [`manifest.json`](manifest.json).
-You can get the values using the Marblerun CLI tool:
+After you build the Occlum image, you need to retrieve either the `UniqueID` or the `SignerID`/`ProductID`/`SecurityVersion` triple for MarbleRun's [`manifest.json`](manifest.json).
+You can get the values using the MarbleRun CLI tool:

 ```sh
 wget https://github.com/edgelesssys/marblerun/releases/latest/download/marblerun